jeffnyman/data_reader/README.md

 This will provide DataReader functionality on any instance of the class where DataReader is mixed in.

 DataReader does not set defaults for anything.
 It provides a `data_path` variable that you can set.
-It also provides a `data_source` variable that will be populated with the result of a file that gets loaded from any specified data path.
+It also provides a `data_contents` variable that will be populated with the result of a data file that gets loaded from any specified data path.

 ### Data Paths